 Keeping your system updated with the latest security patches can remove a browser hijack threat before it starts.
 Updates often fix security holes and exploits that hijackers like to use.
 Along with your operating system, keep your browser and other software updated.

 With so many ways for hijackers to take over your browser, getting some of the best free antivirus software can help you plug security holes.
 Since you have no way of knowing if a website, link, or download is dangerous, it’s especially useful to have software that will prevent or remove viruses or other malware.

-Plus, antivirus software can scan for browser hijackers in real-time and block them before they reach your browser, and an identity theft monitoring tool like Avast BreachGuard makes sure you know if your personal information leaks online.
+Plus, antivirus software can scan for browser hijackers in real-time and block them before they reach your browser, and an identity theft monitoring tool like Avast Secure Identity makes sure your personal information doesn't leak online.

 Avast One is your first line of defense against browser hijackers and other malware.

 Our powerful malware scanner and threat-detection engine quickly diagnoses threats, including unsafe settings, risky passwords, and suspicious extensions.
 The Wi-Fi Inspector analyzes a network’s security before you use it, while CyberCapture sends any dubious data to the cloud to diagnose.

 Detect and block adware, spyware, and viruses from your browser with advanced analytics and 24/7 monitoring.
 Take your browser back with Avast One.